HendryLeo/DynamicsGP/InventoryUserDefined/README.txt

+This project use additional dictionary called VVFHOUSE.DIC that can be found in folder DexterityDictionary

 This Project Add User Defined Tables and Window for Inventory Transaction The Tables are inspired by POP User Defined Tables that allow 5 List, 10 Text and 20 Dates